sarthidarji128/sarthidarji128/README.md

 - 🌱 I’m currently learning **B-Tech course**

-- 💬 **hello guys , first of all thanks you for visiting my GitHub profile , I'm passionate to learn new programming languages.**
+- 💬 **hello guys my name is Sarthi im 17 year old, first of all thanks you for visiting my GitHub profile , I'm passionate to learn new programming languages.**

 - 📫 How to reach me **2023.sarthi@isu.ac.in**